Skip to content

 Therefore, one great reason to use carbon dioxide monitors is to identify poor indoor ventilation and act on it.
 This can let you know when it’s a good idea to don your favourite disposable mask in public spaces.

 However, while COVID-19 has massively boosted the popularity of monitoring carbon dioxide, it’s far from the only reason to keep a close eye on the gas.
-I would even argue this isn’t the primary reason to monitor carbon dioxide.
+I would even argue that this isn’t the primary reason for monitoring carbon dioxide.

 That’s because carbon dioxide has a large range of impacts on its own.
 It’s been tied to drowsiness, poor sleep quality, decreased cognitive performance, and more.
 Although these may seem minor, they’re anything but that.

-A Harvard study found that at only 1400ppm (parts per million), our cognitive performance is decreased by 50%.
+A Harvard study found that cognitive performance decreases by 50% at only 1400ppm (parts per million).
 1400ppm is far from a high concentration – if you’re sitting in a bedroom, on a bus, or in a cafe with poor ventilation while reading this, you’re probably experiencing this cognitive decline.

 The same study also found that at 950ppm – an even more common carbon dioxide concentration – our cognitive performance declines by around 15%.
 This means that your brain is slowed down anytime you are in a poorly ventilated indoor environment.